Skip to main content

-Turning on 2SV gives your most important accounts an extra level of protection, especially your email.
+If passkeys aren’t available the National Cyber Security Centre (NCSC) recommends turning on 2-step verification (2SV) to give your most important accounts an extra level of protection, especially your email.
 It can be turned on in a matter of minutes – time well spent to keep the fraudsters out.

 How to turn on 2-step verification